aayla-secura/tes-0MQ/README.md

 2. **Measurement**

    Name of hdf5 group relative to a hardcoded topmost group.
-If empty, no conversion is done.
+It must be non-empty if conversion is to be done (now or at a later request).

 3. **No. of ticks**